IOMehran/azure-integration/README.md

 AZURE_TENANT_ID=YOUR_TENANT_ID
 ```

+### Secret Client
-then you can use it like this:
+to use secret client you can do something like this:
 ```python
 from keyvault import SecretClient